ethereum/EIPs/EIPS/eip-pbmrc1.md

     - a good store of value;
     - a suitable unit of account; and
     - a medium of exchange;
-- **Spot Token Issuer** - is a regulated financial institution providing the underlying digital currency backing the PBM Token.
-Spot Token Issuer mints a compatible digital currency when it receives fiat currencies from a PBM Creator and burns digital currency when a PBM Token recipient wishes to exchange unwrapped PBM Tokens for fiat currencies.
-- **PBM Wrapper** - a smart contract, which wraps the Spot Token, by specifying condition(s) that has/have to be met (referred to as PBM business logic in subsequent section of this paper).
+- **PBM Wrapper** - a smart contract, which wraps the Spot Token, by specifying condition(s) that has/have to be met (referred to as PBM business logic in subsequent section of this proposal).
 The smart contract verifies that condition(s) has/have been met before unwrapping the underlying Spot Token;
 - **PBM Token** - the Spot Token and its PBM wrapper are collectively referred to as a PBM Token.
 PBM Tokens are represented as a [ERC-1155](./eip-1155.md) token.
   - PBM Tokens are bearer instruments, with self-contained programming logic, and can be transferred between two parties without involving intermediaries.
 It combines the concept of:
     - programmable payment - automatic execution of payments once a pre-defined set of conditions are met; and
     - programmable money - the possibility of embedding rules within the medium of exchange itself that defines or constraints its usage.
 - **PBM Creator** defines the conditions of the PBM Wrapper to create PBM Tokens.
-A PBM Creator is able to issue any amount of PBM Tokens, provided that the PBM Creator deposits equivalent amounts of fiat currencies with the Spot Token Issuer.
-- **PBM Infrastructure** - consisting of a ledger-based infrastructure.
-While a PBM can be either distributed ledger technology (DLT) based or non-DLT based, the scope of this PBMRC paper is limited to a DLT-based infrastructure build upon the Ethereum blockchain;
-- **PBM Wallet** - cryptographic wallets which holds users' private keys, granting them access to PBMs.
+- **PBM Wallet** - cryptographic wallets which can either be an EOA (Externally Owned Account) that is controlled by a private key, or a smart contract wallet.

 ## Specification